Designing a Workplace Reuse System

 Challenge

-The outcome needed to deliver clear value for businesses by improving adoption and retention, while designing a scalable framework to increase container reuse cycles and reduce operational friction.
+The outcome needed to deliver clear values to drive adoption and retention, while increasing container reuse cycles and reducing operational time across cleaning and delivery.

 Research